The 54th Annual Outstanding Student Recognition Program and

 Part II: Application

 After a student is nominated, an email is sent to that student

 inviting them to complete the online application form.
 "Top 100

-Application 101" sessions are scheduled on Tuesday, October 2, and
+Application 101" sessions are scheduled on Wednesday, October 1,

 session.
 While attendance at the session is not mandatory,